ddmcp/poc-onprem/README.md

 ## The Result
-A private, enterprise-grade AI knowledge system that turns your documents into a **secure, searchable, and intelligent decision-support layer**.
+A private, enterprise-grade AI knowledge system that turns the documents into a **secure, searchable, and intelligent decision-support layer**.

 ## 🚀 Getting Started